 The next step is to turn each section of the snowman down to the appropriate diameter.

-Boy the head looks small.
-Well it is only a piece of pine and we might as well finish.
+Boy, the head looks small.
+Well, it is only a piece of pine and we might as well finish.
 Now to shape the sections of the body.

 I tried to do a top hat on the snowman but it was a bit awkward to shape it and the hat broke.
-So the final height and width of each section was fairly close to the numbers above.
+So the final height and width of each section were fairly close to the numbers above.
 You can see the finished “snowman” seems to be not what we expect as a “perfect” snowman.

 Looking for some inspiration